danihae/SarcAsM/README.md

 SarcAsM (Sarcomere Analysis Multitool) is an AI-powered Python package for cardiomyocyte sarcomere analysis.
 It enables precise multilevel structural and functional assessment of sarcomeres in microscopy images and movies, making it suitable for drug screening, disease phenotyping, and biomechanical studies.

-For details, check out our preprint: `[Link to preprint will be added here]`
+For details, check out our preprint:
+Haertter, Daniel, Lara Hauke, Til Driehorst, Kengo Nishi, Jaden Long, Malte Tiburcy, Branimir Berecic, et al. 2025.
+“SarcAsM: AI-Based Multiscale Analysis of Sarcomere Organization and Contractility in Cardiomyocytes.” bioRxiv. https://doi.org/10.1101/2025.04.29.650605.

 ## Table of Contents